amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 In functional programming, the methods should not have any **side effects**.
 They should communicate with their surrounding only by accepting the input and providing the result.
 Such methods can be called as Referentially transparent - meaning that for any given input the method call could be replaced by it's result without affecting the semantics of the program.
 Functional languages encourage immutable data structures and referentially transparent methods.
+A method's only act should be to compute and return a value without any side effect (following SRP - Single Responsibility Principle).
+That way methods become reliable and reusable.